sathishkumar04vsk/task-management-app/README.md

 # Advanced Tasks Management

-This is a simple task management application built with React, TypeScript, and Tailwind CSS.
+This is a task management application built with React, TypeScript, and Tailwind CSS.
 It allows users to create, update, and delete tasks, as well as manage their authentication state.

 ## Features